Vandesm14/clui/README.md

 **Open to contributions, just email me at vandesm14@gmail.com, find me on [Discord](https://respdev.com/discord), or open an issue/PR**

+## Update (v3)

+This is the 3rd iteration of the CLUI.
+It went from a simple vanilla JS & HTML app to now a fully-fledged stateless & functional API!

 ## Features

 The CLUI isn’t just a command system, it’s a workflow.
 It’s time to speed up your tasks with the [Intelligent CLI](#intelligent-cli), [Interactive GUI](#interactive-gui), and [Seamless Integration](#seamless-integration).
 The CLUI allows you to focus on your work without wasting time reading command docs.